 Suci Cup, Bobble and more Malaysian brands that are breaking the stigmas and taboos around period care

-In honour of these positive developments, Tatler takes a closer look at the Malaysian period care brands making an impact in local communities, whether by raising awareness of eco-friendly and cost-effective period care alternatives or donating pads to reduce period poverty at the height of the Covid-19 pandemic.
+In honour of these small wins for women’s health, Tatler takes a closer look at the Malaysian period care brands making an impact in local communities, whether by raising awareness of eco-friendly and cost-effective period care alternatives or donating pads to reduce period poverty.

 Bobble